Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No community service may be performed at any churches or private citizen's home.

-We frequently come across persons who are in our system two or more times, with different ways their name is spelled (Chavez vs.Chaves, De La Rosa vs. Delaros ), license numbers, dates of birth, or social security numbers.
-This can come from transposed numbers for identifying information on citations, poor record keeping from other sources, or simple human error.
-When this happens, it can cause defendants to have issues with their driving license, make it difficult to pay a fine, or even appear on a case.
+Occasionally we come across persons who are in our system two or more times, with different ways their name is spelled (Chavez vs.Chaves, De La Rosa vs. Delarosa), license numbers, dates of birth, or social security numbers.
+This can come from transposed numbers for identifying information on citations, misinformation from other sources, or simple human error.
+When this happens, it can cause defendants to have issues with their driver’s license, make it difficult to pay a fine, or even appear on a case.